Githubfevcee/AIreadmeTest/README.md

 ## Software and Library Versions
 A well-known and time-consuming issue is getting the framework to run, especially for training purposes.
 The following versions of the libraries work seamlessly together.
 Please follow the [official installation instructions](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Installation.md) and select the versions listed below.
 Creating and using a [virtual environment](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Using-Virtual-Environment.md) has proven to be useful.
 It prevents version conflicts and will potentially save a significant amount of time.
-- Machine learning agents toolkit release version 20[^6] and later Machine learning agents toolkit release developer branch #5911[^19]
+- Machine learning agents toolkit release version 20[^6] and later Machine learning agents toolkit developer branch #5911[^19]
 - Unity 2021.3.14f1[^7]
 - Python 3.9.12[^8]
 - Ml-agents python package 0.30[^9]